liuchunhuahua/modified_snli-entailment-master/README.md

 This is modified from https://github.com/shyamupa/snli-entailment.
-It can work on tensorflow 1.0, the errors arised by the tensorflow or python version update have been modified.
+（1）tf_model.py can work on tensorflow 1.0, the errors arised by the tensorflow or python version update have been modified.
 Some other small errors have been modified.
+(2) The datasets have been provided
+(3) implemnt by type:  python tf_model.py -train train.txt -dev dev.txt -test test.txt

 Implementations of a attention model for entailment from [this paper](http://arxiv.org/abs/1509.06664) in keras and tensorflow.